-There are many Apex Legends fans out there and some of them are super annoyed when the game starts to misbehave in any way.
-One of the problems many players faced is when Apex Legends keeps crashing.
-When that happens, there will be no error of any kind to show up, the game will just crash.
+There are many Apex Legends fans out there; some of them are super annoyed when the game starts to misbehave.
+One of the problems many players face is when Apex Legends keeps crashing.
+When that happens, there will be no error of any kind showing up, the game will just crash.
 Here, we are going to share some tips and potential solutions that can help you get rid of the issue.

 Apex Legends keeps crashing – things to do

-Here, we are going to share some tips and ideas that you can try.
+Here, we will share some tips and ideas you can try.

 - Update the drivers – this should be your first stop if the game keeps crashing.